 - 3.1 We recognise that staff anxiety around child protection can undermine good practice and so have established clear lines of accountability, training and advice to support the process and individual staff within that process. - 3.2 In this school any individual can contact the designated safeguarding lead (DSL) if they have concerns about a young person.
 These are the following:

 School DSL's

-- Laura Rowe Deputy Director of Education

-- Victoria Horner Head of GLADE School

-- Daniel Pitt Head of Fair Ways School
+- Victoria Horner Head of GLADE School - Victoria Adams Head of Fair Ways School

 Deputy DSL's